How to Can Homemade Cherry Pie Filling

 - 2 Tbsp lemon juice (only use the store-bought kind for canning as it is guaranteed to have the correct level of acidity)

-- Drain cherries until you've collected 4 cups of juice (this is sometimes easier to do with cherries that have been frozen and then thawed).
+- Place cherries in a colander or sieve over a large bowl and allow them to drain until you've collected 4 cups of juice (this is sometimes easier to do with cherries that have been frozen and then thawed).
 Set cherries and liquid aside.

-- Whisk together 2 cups of the cherry liquid, sugar, Clear-Jel and cinnamon (if using).
-Boil over medium-high heat stirring constantly until mixture has thickened and begins to bubble.
+- Whisk together 2 cups of the cherry liquid, sugar, ClearJel and cinnamon.
+Bring mixture to a boil over medium-high heat stirring constantly until it begins to bubble.